Aer Lingus: Flotation

 In preparation for the commercial flotation of Aer Lingus on the Dublin stock market, the Irish government agreed to abolish the Shannon Stopover from the end of 2006 in stages.

-The company began conditional (or "grey-market") share dealings on 27 September 2006 and was formally admitted to the Official Lists of the Irish Stock Exchange and London Stock Exchange on 2 October 2006.
+The company began conditional (or "grey-market") share dealings on 27 September 2006 and was admitted to the Official Lists of the Irish Stock Exchange and London Stock Exchange on 2 October 2006.
 At the time of the flotation, the Irish government maintained a 28% shareholding, while employees held 15%.
-The stock IPO offer price was E2.20.
+The stock IPO offer price was €2.20.

 Aer Lingus withdrew from the Oneworld airline alliance on 31 March 2007, instead, entering into bilateral agreements with airlines including British Airways, Virgin Atlantic, Delta Air Lines, KLM, and United Airlines.
 Aer Lingus explained the move stating the carrier was repositioning as a low-cost carrier, which did not fit with Oneworld's pitch to the premium international frequent flyer.

 On 6 February 2007, however, the airline announced its intention to form a new alliance with JetBlue.
 This new alliance was to act as a weblink between the two airlines, enabling Aer Lingus customers to book JetBlue destinations from the Aer Lingus website.
 In 2008, it also announced an alliance with United Airlines for connecting services within the US.

 With the flotation of Aer Lingus on the stock exchange, Aer Lingus had planned to expand its route network, but this was put on hold due to the economic situation.